Makktu/NoteJS/README.md

 ## Overview

-NoteJS is a pure vanilla JavaScript scratchpad that provides a simple, distraction-free environment for testing JavaScript code snippets directly in your browser.
-The entire application is contained in a single HTML file with no dependencies, installation, or setup required.
+NoteJS is a pure vanilla JavaScript scratchpad that provides a simple, distraction-free environment for testing JavaScript code snippets.
+It runs directly in the browser.
+The entire application is contained in a single HTML file with no dependencies, installation, or further setup required.

 ## Features